KonnexionsGmbH/dcr/docs/api/schema.md

 `create_table_version(metadata, table)`
-:   Initialises the database table version.
+:   Initialise the database table version.

     If the database table is not yet included in the database schema, then the database table is created and the current version number of dcr is inserted.

     Args:
         metadata (MetaData): Database schema.